 Fact #1: Conservative treatment options should come first.

-Tommy John surgery (also known as UCL reconstruction) is typically recommended only after nonsurgical efforts have been exhausted.
+Tommy John surgery is typically recommended only after nonsurgical efforts have been exhausted.
 Because no surgery is without risk, a trial of conservative treatment should be given adequate time before considering surgery.
-This is especially important in high school and college athletes.
+This is especially important for high school and college athletes.
 If nonsurgical options aren’t helping you heal and return to play, then it’s time to discuss Tommy John surgery with your doctor.

 Nonsurgical options include:

 - Physical therapy

 Fact #2: A torn UCL may not keep you from your daily activities.

 In fact, many people with UCL injuries can still lift weights and participate in non-throwing activities such as running, skating or soccer.

 Fact #3: Recovery from Tommy John surgery is longer than you may think.

 As in Suter’s case, recovery from surgery can take several months.
 Physical therapy usually begins the first week after surgery and continues until the patient regains full range of motion.
 Typically, a period of 9-12 months is needed before an athlete can safely return to play.